simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 The initial idea for a study is to see if the results of [Kazakoff et al. (2013)]({{ site.baseurl }}{% post_url 2016-11-29-sequential-thinking %}) can be recreated using a programming game such as Lightbot.

 Ideally this would use a pre-test post-test experimental design.
-The assessments would focus on sequential thinking ability (previously this has been done using sequencing story assessments however some alternative could be used).
+The assessments would focus on sequential thinking ability (previously this has been done using sequencing story assessments, however some alternative could be used).

 ### Possible Issues

-The current ability and experience level of children in using programming tools.
-Schools who have properly grasped the computing curriculum will be more difficult to find publishable results in because the children will already have the computational skills given by these tools.
+The first possible issue is the current ability and experience level of children in using programming tools.
+Schools who have properly grasped the computing curriculum will be more difficult to find publishable results in as the children will already have the computational skills.
 This could be counteracted by using more than one school to conduct the study, but could be problematic with only one researcher.

-If I require the teacher to deliver some form of curriculum then the willingness of her/him will be a vital part of the study.
-I think the best option would be to deliver some content myself, as part of an after school club.
-After school clubs are often popular with this kind of activity due to them being able to use computers.
+If a teacher is required to deliver some form of curriculum then the willingness and eagerness of her/him will be a vital part of the study.
+I think the best option would be to deliver some content myself, as part of an after school club (or something similar).
+After school clubs of this type are often popular with children due to them being able to use computers.

 ## Study Plan